Cognitive Skills Employers Look for in an Employee

 Examples of Cognitive Skills in the Workplace

 Employers are likely to look for cognitive skills in an applied form.
-That is, no one will ask in an interview “can you think?” but the interviewer may ask how well the candidate can do specific tasks that require thinking.
+That is, no one will ask in an interview, “can you think?” but the interviewer may ask how well the candidate can do specific tasks that require thinking.

 The following, therefore, is a partial list of applied cognitive skills as they might appear in a job description.
 When preparing for an interview, for each task you wish to highlight, be sure to prepare specific examples of occasions when you did that task in a professional context.
 Do not expect the interviewer to take your word for it that you have certain skills.

-- Digest Reading Material: This means reading and understanding a text, thinking about it, or analyzing it.
+It means reading and understanding a text, thinking about it, or analyzing it.
 Exploring literature in a scholarly sense is one example.
 Reading a manual and then adapting the processes described in a new situation is another.

-- Brainstorm Solutions: Brainstorming means coming up with a long list of possible solutions without stopping to analyze which ones might be correct.
+Brainstorming means coming up with a long list of possible solutions without stopping to analyze which ones might be correct.
 Although analysis itself is a good and necessary skill, being able to suspend it temporarily is also important.
 Brainstorming leads to solutions and usually accompanies ideas like creativity and team building.

-- Focus Attention on a Task: Staying focused is an undervalued skill that not everyone has.
+Staying focused is an undervalued skill that not everyone has.
 For some people, staying focused means attending to only one task at a time.
 Others get better results by juggling a group of tasks, either because all are related and require each other in some way, or because rapid cycling among different tasks relieves boredom.
 In either case, the important thing is to be able to work efficiently until the task or tasks is done.

 When You’re Job Searching